 Nightlife and beyond

-Ibiza might be known for being a bit of a party playground, but there’s more to this Balearic Island than big-name clubs and A-list DJs.
+Ibiza might be known for being the party playground of Spain, but there’s more to this Balearic Island than big-name clubs and A-list DJs.
 Away from the nightlife-focussed resorts of San Antonio and Playa d’en Bossa, it sings to a different tune.

 The main resorts